Attributes

 > ```

 An attribute cannot have line breaks.
-However, if two lines of attributes are in a row, they are merged.
+However, if two or more lines of attributes are consecutive, they will be merged.

 Inline metadata

-If you want to give attributes to inline elements, the syntax is quite similar: attributes are enclosed in curly braces.
+For setting attributes on inline elements, the syntax is quite similar: attributes are enclosed in curly braces.
 What changes is how they are attached to a specific element.

-Attributes are attached to the inline element they touch.
+Attributes are attached to the inline element they touch (before or after).
 For instance:

 Some text and{A} some {B}other text and {C} finally an end.